 SMATRICS product range

-- Public charging stations at supermarkets, cinemas, petrol stations, P&R facilities, shopping centres
+- Charging at public SMATRICS EnBW charging stations at along freeways and in congested areas as well as supermarkets, cinemas, petrol stations, P&R facilities, shopping centres

-- Private charging stations (wallboxes) at home and/or at the workplace
+- Private charging stations (wallboxes) at home and charging cables

 - Services such as 24 hour customer hotline, news ticker